 The Mossberg’s compact dimensions are very packable for transport and dynamic for close maneuvering.
 But resist the impulse to sling it under a trenchcoat with your favorite round-town fedora.
 The BATFE letter states, “Please note that if the subject firearm is concealed on a person, the classification with regard to the NFA may change.”
 Should they get wind of you doing it and decide to prosecute, your state CCW permit wouldn’t cover you there.
 I find a 12- or 14-inch-barreled shotgun with a folding stock more versatile.
 But that’s a Class III NFA weapon that requires BATFE notification in writing in advance anytime it crosses state lines.
 This Mossberg doesn’t have that problem, and it would make a great truck or home-defense gun where allowed.
 It’s also just plain cool.

+Hopefully this Mossberg 590 Shockwave review helped.
 Do your local legal due diligence first, and if you’re good to go, Mossberg can help you find a dealer.
 For more information, visit mossberg.com.

-Mossberg 590 Shockwave Specifications
+Mossberg 590 Shockwave Specs

 - Gauge: 12